MSc Engineering Project Management / Application and selection

-If we make you an offer, you will have 6 weeks to accept it.
-Offers that are not accepted within 6 weeks will be withdrawn so that an offer can be made to another candidate in the next application stage.
+If we make you an offer, you will have 6 weeks in which to accept.
+Offers that are not accepted within the 6 week period will be withdrawn so that an offer can be made to another candidate in the next application stage.
 Please only apply for one of our Management of Project MSc courses.

-We will aim to give you a decision on your application in the decision period for your application stage.
-However, in some cases it may be necessary to roll your application forward to the next stage due to the competition for places.
-We will contact you with an update on your application in the decision period if this is the case.
+We aim to give you a decision on your application in the decision period for your application stage.
+However, in some instances it may be necessary to roll your application forward to the next stage due to the competition for places and the volume of applications received.

-Please note: All places are subject to availability and some courses may close before the later stages.
-We therefore recommend that you apply early in the admissions cycle.
-Applications received after the final deadline of 15/03/2020 may be considered at our discretion if places are still available.
+All places are subject to availability and some courses may close before the later stages.
+We therefore recommend that you apply early.
+Applications received after the final deadline may be considered at our discretion if places are still available.

 Advice to applicants

-- An official document from your university verifying your current weighted average mark if this information is not included in your transcript of study.
+- An official document from your university verifying your current weighted average mark (not arithmetic average) if this information is not included in your transcript of study.
 Please note : where grades are given as a percentage, the weighted average mark must also be recorded as a percentage, not as a GPA grade.

-You must submit all these supporting documents with your application; if any of the above information is missing, this will cause a delay and may mean that your application will be rolled forward to the next stage or withdrawn.
+You must submit all these supporting documents with your application.
+If any of the above information is missing, we will not be able to consider your application and it will be rolled forward to the next stage or withdrawn.

 Please only apply for one of the following courses: MSc Construction Project Management, MSc Engineering Project Management, MSc Management of Projects, MSc Commercial Project Management.
 If you wish to transfer your application or offer we can review this, please check the suitable backgrounds and entry requirements for each course as we will not automatically consider you for another stream in the Management of Projects suite of courses.